A Comprehensive Guide to Market Research: 5 Proven Methods

 SWOT Analysis

-For example, if the competition has a huge, engaged social media following and significant marketing budget, those would be threats.
-If the competition is failing to provide a solution for a specific subset of customers, that would be an opportunity.
+For example, if the competition has a large, engaged social media following and significant marketing budget, those would be threats.
+If the competition fails to provide a solution for a specific subset of customers, that would be an opportunity for you.

 SWOTs are relatively straightforward to execute and can be completed for brands of any size.
 However, they require in-depth primary and secondary market research and an objective view.